melisplatform/melis-platform-framework-symfony-demo-tool/README.md

 ### Prerequisites
 You will need to install the following in order to have this module running.
-* melis-core
+* melisplatform/melis-core
-* melis-platform-frameworks
+* melisplatform/melis-platform-frameworks
-* melis-platform-framework-symfony
+* melisplatform/melis-platform-framework-symfony
-* melis-platform-framework-demo-tool-logic
+* melisplatform/melis-platform-framework-demo-tool-logic

 This will automatically be done when using composer.